JeeErn/Decentralised_Prediction_Market/README.md

 Vote options are the available options for voting.
 These represent the possible outcomes that the topic can resolve to.
 There should exist a minimum of 2 options and a maximum of 4 options for each topic.
 Ideally, the options given will cover all possible scenarios that the topic can resolve towards.

 ### 8. Weighted Probability [^](#Topics)
-Weighted probability is the probability that the option will be the correct one.
-This probability is derived from the sum of all previous voters' weighted bets.
-This probability accounts for the voter's reputation at the time of voting, as well as the price the voter paid for the vote.
+The motivation behind the weighted probability is to to give a depiction of the outcome of the event taking into consideration 3 factors:
+1. The price that a trader has traded at
+2. The ratio to the number of times the trader is right to the number of times the trader was wrong (Reputation Score)
+3. The number of times that a trader has traded in the past.

+To calculate this weighted probability, each option will have a win score and a lose score.
+From the win/lose scores, an option reputation score will be derived from it.
+The option weighted probability is then derived from the option reputation score.
 The formula for calculating the weighted probability is as follows:
 ```math
 option_win = sum(voter_win x price_of_vote);